flyteorg/flyte/rsts/dive_deep/tasks.rst

 Memoization
 -----------
 Flyte supports memoization for task outputs to ensure identical invocations of a task are not repeatedly executed wasting compute resources.
-For more information on memoization please refer to :ref:`Task Cache <features-task_cache>`.
+For more information on memoization please refer to :ref:`howto-enable-use-memoization`.